preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-67/index.rst

 Then it's just to type the message and send.

-Administrators cam evaluate the feedback here: :doc:`Search feedback </admin-settings/business-group-settings/search/index>`
+Administrators can evaluate the feedback here: :doc:`Search feedback </admin-settings/business-group-settings/search/index>`